Factbox: Who will Trump pick to lead the Federal Reserve?

 Education: Bachelor’s degree in public policy, Stanford University; Law degree from Harvard University

-Policy positions: Warsh feels the Fed should not try to fine tune the economy and argues policymakers have too much discretion.
-He feels the Fed should aim for inflation between 1 percent and 2 percent, effectively lowering its inflation target.
+Policy positions: Warsh feels the Fed should not try to fine-tune the economy and argues policymakers have too much discretion.
+He feels the Fed should aim for inflation between 1 and 2 percent, effectively lowering its inflation target.

 In his own words: “We should not accept the Fed’s newfound conviction that a very low neutral equilibrium real short-term interest rate (r*) is a fixed feature of future monetary policy ...
 The central bank and the academic community should engage in a fundamental rethinking of the Fed’s strategy, tools, governance, and communications.”